crisp-im/node-crisp-api/README.md

 You will need to adjust your code so that:

-1. The RTM events mode is set to Web Hooks: `CrispClient.setRtmMode(Crisp.RTM_MODES.WebHooks)`
+1. The RTM events mode is set to Web Hooks: `CrispClient.setRtmMode("webhooks")`
 2. Your HTTP endpoint mounts a route listening for POST requests, and upon receiving requests:
     1. It verifies the requests with: `CrispClient.verifyHook(secret, body, timestamp, signature)`
     2. It receives the Web Hook with: `CrispClient.receiveHook(body)`